Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Optimality and the relation between features and the classifier

 \section{Optimality and the relation between features and the classifier}

-Eliminating nuisances via marginalization or extremization yields optimal classification.
-Eliminating nuisances via the design of invariant features yields optimal classification only if the features have the structure of a group, \ie $\nu = 0$.
-In this case, one can ``pre-process'' both the data and the training set to eliminate the effects of $g$, and design an equivalent statistical model (called an ``invariant'' model), and an equi-variant classifier.
+Eliminating nuisances via marginalization yields classification that is ``optimal'' by definition.
+Eliminating nuisances via the design of invariant features yields optimal classification only if the nuisances have the structure of a group, \ie $\nu = 0$.
+That is, there are no other nuisances other than the group $G$ and the latter admits a representation on the image.
+In this case, one can ``pre-process'' both the data and the training set to eliminate the effects of $G$, and design an equivalent statistical model (called an ``invariant'' model), and an equi-variant classifier.
 In Section \ref{sect-detectors} we will show constructive ways of designing invariant features, via the use of {\em co-variant detectors} and their corresponding {\em invariant descriptors}.
 Optimality, as we have defined it in (\ref{eq-min}), does not impose restrictions on the set of classifiers, and the data processing inequality (\ref{eq-dpi}) stipulates that any pre-processing can at best keep the Bayesian risk constant, but not decrease it.
 In the presence of {\em only invertible} nuisances, $\nu = 0$, it is sensible to compute the maximal invariant to eliminate group nuisances, but non-invertible nuisances can only be eliminated {\em without a loss} at decision time, via marginalization or extremization.
 This puts all the burden on the classifier, that at decision time has to compute a complex integral (\ref{eq-marg}), or solve a complex optimization problem (\ref{eq-ML}).

 An alternative to this strategy is to constrain the choice of classifiers by limiting the processing to be performed at decision time.
 For instance, one could constrain the classifiers to \marginpar{ \sc nearest-neighbor} nearest-neighbor rules, with respect to the distance between statistics computed on the test data (features) and statistics computed on the training data (templates).
 Two questions then arise naturally: What is the ``best'' template, if there is one?
 Of course, even choosing the best template, a feature-template nearest neighbor is not necessarily optimal.
 Therefore, the second question is: When is a template-based approach optimal?
 We address these questions next.